tomasdembelli/find_my_pictures/README.md

 - Handful of pictures should be enough for a good result.
 - It is better if you provide pictures showing diffetent features of the face, such as with beard, with glasses, etc.
 - accuracy: Leaving blank should still give good results. `medium` and `high` might give better results at positive matching but the process of poi face encoding will take longer.
-- poi_identifier: (optional) This string will be used to name the folder with positively matched pictures.
-If not given, a random name will be generated.

 ```python
 >>> session1.encode_poi(accuracy='medium')    # accuracy is optinal.
 Leaving blank will still give reasonable results.